 Answer: There are at least seven women in the Bible who were initially childless (also referred to as barren).
 Six of these seven finally did have children after several years.
 In Old Testament times it was a shame for a wife not to bear children (be childless) for her husband.
-Although many times it was the female in the marriage who was physically incapable of bearing kids, there were no doubt instances where it was the male who could not engender offspring.
+Although many times it was the female in the marriage who was physically incapable of bearing kids, there were no doubt instances where the male couldn’t engender children.

 The summary of the benefits and curses of the Law as given to Moses by God shows that if the nation were to be obedient there would not be any childless couples, or even animals, among the people.
 It also shows that God himself is capable of either shutting up the wombs of women or opening it as he wishes (Exodus 23:26, Deuteronomy 7:14).

-The first woman listed as being childless (barren) was Sarai, the wife of Abraham, who was later renamed Sarah.
-She waited until she was in her nineties before she bore Isaac which means laughter.
+The first woman recorded in Scripture as being childless (barren) was Sarai, the wife of Abraham (later renamed Sarah).
+She had to wait until she was in her nineties before God healed her and she was then able to bear Isaac.
 He was the child of promise and from her barrenness all the nations would be blessed, so in a sense this one child is the beginning of that blessing to all of the nations mentioned in Isaiah 54:1 (see also Galatians 4:27).

 The second childless woman mentioned in Scripture was Rebekah.
-She prayed and then Isaac petitioned God for healing.
-She finally conceived after twenty years of marriage and had twins sons, Jacob and Esau.
+After she prayed about her situation, her husband Isaac petitioned God for healing.
+She finally conceived after twenty years of marriage and had twin sons, Jacob and Esau.

 The third barren woman was Rachel, Jacob's beloved wife.
 Rachel produced two very important sons, Joseph and Benjamin.
 She lost her life giving birth to Benjamin.

 The fourth woman in Scripture who was childless was Samson's mother, the wife of Manoah of the tribe of Dan.
-She was miraculously healed and bore a son who would become the strongest man who ever lived and a Judge of Israel.
+She was miraculously healed and bore a son who became the strongest man who ever lived.
 Samson was dedicated to be a Nazarite from birth so that he could save God's people from forty years of bondage under the Philistines (Judges 13:1).

 The sixth childless woman in the Bible was the first wife of David, Saul's daughter Michal.
 She was the prize for the man who could bring down the dreaded Goliath of Gath.
 She loved David but her father eventually took her out of David's house and annulled the marriage.
 Scripture seems to indicate that she remained childless the rest of her life.